 Writing is hard work.
 Good writing requires a directed story line and fascinating character development, written with descriptive words to convey lofty thoughts.
-It takes time, sitting still, to think, type, edit, revise, and reread, and you may never feel fully satisfied with the latest draft.
+It takes time and effort – sitting still – to think, type, edit, revise, and reread, and you may never feel fully satisfied with the latest draft.
 It also takes humility to share your work with others and accept their criticism and praise.

-I have made a choice to write fiction for the purpose of glorifying God.
+I made a decision to write fiction for the purpose of glorifying God.
 The world is a noisy place, with so many spoken and written words and images bombarding us.
-If I am going to contribute to the noise, I want my words to add beauty and value, and there is nothing more beautiful or valuable than knowing and worshiping God.
-It is a challenge for me to be quiet.
-It is a challenge for me to guard my words.
-It is a challenge to study God’s Word and get the truth right.
-I pray that whenever someone reads my written words, they would forget me and my ideas, and only see the glory of God and His Word that became flesh and dwelt among us, Jesus Christ, my Lord and Savior.
+If I contribute to the noise, I want my words to add beauty and value, and there is nothing more beautiful or valuable than knowing and worshiping God.
+I pray that whenever someone reads my written words, they would forget me and my ideas, and only see the glory of God and the glory of His Word that became flesh and dwelt among us, Jesus Christ, my Lord and Savior.

 Do you have a personal story about the hard work of writing?
 What motivates you to write?
 What kind of noise are you making?